 We als sell weaned ewe lambs for for breeding stock.

 The first batch of broilers we raised in 2012 were Cornish x Rock crosses; we now just raise Freedom Rangers for meat.
-The broilers share the pasture with the herd of Katahdin sheep and Baxter, our livestock guardian dog.
-The Freedom Rangers range freely inside of electro netting that is moved once a week through the nut grove.
+The broilers share the pasture with the herd of hair sheep and working livestock guardian dogs.
+The Freedom Rangers range freely inside of electro netting that is moved once a week through the nut grove or other pastures.
 The birds are supplemented with Brumley’s All-Natural chicken feed that is free of animal by-products and antibiotics.
 (Steroids and hormones are prohibited by law in chickens so are not a factor.)
-We average 100 birds per rotation and raise them to 12 weeks.
-They average about 4 to 4.5 pounds dressed-out and ready for the freezer.
+We average 200 birds per rotation and raise them to 10 weeks.
+They average about 4.5 to 5 pounds dressed-out and ready for the freezer.

 Raising animals for food is not easy, literally and figuratively.
 The harvest and processing of animals for food must be done humanely so we harvest quietly under the cover of darkness to reduce stress on the animals.
-Our processor, Marksbury Farm Market in Lancaster, Kentucky takes it from there where their mission includes the humane and responsible raising and harvesting of animals for food.
-They are one part of the puzzle that suggested I take on a lifestyle of raising food, small scale, for local eaters.
+Our poultry processor, Marksbury Farm Market in Lancaster, Kentucky takes it from there where their mission includes the humane and responsible raising and harvesting of animals for food.
+Our local processors and butcher’s like Marksbury and Taylorsville Butcher Block are one part of the puzzle that suggested we take on a lifestyle of raising food, small scale, for local eaters.